Cities / Seoul / Calvin Manitoba International School

 - The school operates in Songdo as a foreign educational institution running the Manitoba (Canada) curriculum, with graduation diplomas issued through Manitoba's education authority.
 Korean nationals can attend up to a 30 percent quota.

 - Public review pool is essentially empty.
-The International Schools Database listing carries no parent reviews.
+The school's own listing carries no parent reviews.
 The school controls most online presence through its own video and social channels.

-- The most substantive English-language commentary is, where one former teacher described the principal as a complete jerk, and where unverified individual posts allege misconduct issues at the school.
+- The most substantive English-language commentary comes from staff.
+One ex-teacher described the principal as a complete jerk, and unverified individual posts allege misconduct issues at the school.
 These are staff-side complaints, not parent reviews, and the loader treats them as untrusted single-source allegations rather than themes.

-- One r/teachinginkorea commenter said universities accept CMIS transcripts and named Western, McGill and UBC as student destinations, framing the school as legitimate by Korean foreign-school designation.
+- One teacher reported that universities accept CMIS transcripts and named Western, McGill and UBC as student destinations, framing the school as legitimate by Korean foreign-school designation.

-- One forum poster noted the school previously operated as Canada Maple International School before rebranding to CMIS.
+- One ex-student noted the school previously operated as Canada Maple International School before rebranding to CMIS.